NBISweden/grave/README.md

 - When using `Minigraph-Cactus` for graph construction, please take note to keep contig names for the input FASTAs as simple as possible, [see the official guidance here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#contig-names)

->[!WARN]
+>[!WARNING]
-> But crucially: entirely avoid hash characters in contig names
+>But crucially: entirely avoid hash characters in contig names

 #### Graphs and indexes